karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Apple

-A podcast about indie software development for the Mac, iOS and other Apple technologies.
+A podcast about indie software development for the Mac, iOS, and other Apple technologies.

 ### [The iPhreaks Show](https://devchat.tv/iphreaks)